measure-sh/measure/android/docs/internal-documentation.md

 Any configuration change made to `MeasureConfig` is a public API change and must also result in updating the documentation.

+See [README](../../docs/android/configuration-options.md) for more details about the available configurations.

 ## Applying configs

 Configs which modify events, like removing fields or decision to drop events are all centralized in